 Below are the information about the weather and ocean conditions at and around Patini.

 The dry season is from December to March in the South and West coasts of Sri Lanka.
 At this time, the weather should be nice, sunny and dry.
 Since 2010, the climate has changed also in Sri Lanka.
 Before 2010, we were able to promise to have only sun.
 Since 2010, we are not able any more to promise that.
-A shower rain is possible twice a month.
+A shower rain is possible on some days.
 This rain lasts about one hour.
 Then the sun comes back quickly.
 Some days can be more or less cloudy.
-We see the sun every day.
+We should see the sun every day.
 The temperature is always hot (30°C to 35°C by day and 22°C to 27°C by night).

 Wet season or monsoon

 The monsoon starts usually in May for the South and West coasts of Sri Lanka.
 Tangalle has a micro-climate more dry than the rest part of the South coast.
-May and June are the worst months of the monsoon.
+May and June are the wettest months of the monsoon.
 It means it rains two or three times a day.
 The rain is a shower of about 1 hour.
-The sun comes back between two showers.
-We usually see the sun every day.
+The day is mostly cloudy but we should see the sun every day.
 So it is not too bad.
 During May and June 2014, it was mostly sunny, rains come only on 7 days.
 From July to November, it rains two or three times per week, usually end of afternoon.
 The rest of the time it is sunny.
 August is usually a month without rain.
 The weather is changing very quickly.
 The humidity is high and the temperature is 33°C to 35°C by day and 30°C by night.